TameemZahid/project1/Gitlab-Self-Hosted-Installation.md

 ### Step 1: Download Page

-Go to the download page of “Install self-managed GitLab” by visiting https://about.gitlab.com/install/
+Go to the download page of “[Install self-managed GitLab](https://about.gitlab.com/install/)”

 ### Step 2: Get installation instructions for Ubuntu